Should you buy an Aga?

 Agas have become an iconic fixture of kitchens around the world since they were first invented in 1922.
 And it’s not just the design that has endured – the UK’s oldest working model dates back to 1932.

-Today, a new Aga will set you back at least £5,000.
+Today, a new two-oven Aga will set you back at least £8,000.
 But in return for this sizable investment you’ll get a versatile, spacious cast-iron cooker that provides heat and is always on and ready to go.

 Read on for more on choosing an Aga, including key features, options and costs or find our Aga reviews here.